A binary black hole metric approximation from inspiral to merger: Merging black holes on a uniform unmagnetized gas

 \subsection{Initial data}

-For \texttt{Run-BSSN} we use puncture initial data to set an equal-mass binary at a coordinate separation of $10M$.
+For \texttt{Run-BSSN} we use puncture initial data to set an equal-mass binary at a coordinate separation of $10\,M$.
 This method solves the constraint equations using the so-called conformal-transverse-traceless decomposition \citep{brandt1997simple,gourgoulhon2007construction} where we choose a conformally flat metric $\gamma_{ij}= \psi^4 \delta_{ij}$ with $\psi = 1 + 2 m_{(1)}/r_1 + 2m_{(2)}/r_2 +u$; here, $m_{(A)}$ is the puncture parameter (or bare mass) of the A-th black hole and $u$ is a function that must be solved through the constraint equations.
 The extrinsic curvature is chosen to incorporate the initial momentum of the BH.
-We use $m_{(1)} = m_{(2)} = 0.48595$ and an initial momentum in the $y$ direction of $P_{(1)\,y} = 0.095433 M$ and $P_{(2)\,y} = -0.095433 M$ for each BH, which sets the binary on quasi-circular orbit and a total mass of $M \sim 1$.
+We use $m_{(1)} = m_{(2)} = 0.48595$ and an initial momentum in the $y$ direction of $P_{(1)\,y} = 0.095433\,M$ and $P_{(2)\,y} = -0.095433\,M$ for each BH, which sets the binary on quasi-circular orbit, yielding a total ADM mass of $M \sim 1$.

-For \texttt{Run-SKS}, we first solve the PN equations of two equal-mass black holes on a quasi-circular orbit ({set} via eccentricity reduction), choosing a coordinate separation of $10\:M$, and a total mass of $M=1$.
-We transition from inspiral to merger when the separation of the point masses is $r_{12}=3M$; we interpolate the spin, velocity, and mass of both black holes to the remnant properties given in this case by $M_{\rm f} = 0.95$, zero kick velocity, and spin given by $\chi^{3} = 0.66$, using a buffer time of $dt_{\rm buffer}= 0.01\:M$ (see Section \ref{sec:tranmerger}).
+For \texttt{Run-SKS}, we first solve the PN equations of two equal-mass black holes on a quasi-circular orbit ({set} via eccentricity reduction), choosing a coordinate separation of $10\,M$, and a total mass of $M=1$.
+We transition from inspiral to merger when the separation of the point masses is $r_{12}\sim3\,M$; we interpolate the spin, velocity, and mass of both black holes to the remnant properties given in this case by $M_{\rm f} = 0.95$, zero kick velocity, and spin given by $\chi= 0.66$, using a buffer time of $dt_{\rm buffer}= 0.01\:M$ (see Section \ref{sec:tranmerger}).

-For the fluid part, we set up a static uniform ideal gas of $\rho_0 = 10^{-2}$ (in code units) all over the domain assuming an adiabatic equation of state (EOS) with an adiabatic index $\Gamma =4/3$ to calculate the pressure and internal energy.
-We notice that the total density is decoupled from spacetime so the choice of $\rho_0$ is arbitrary.
-For this test, we set the magnetic field to a very low value but we effectively solve all MHD equations; we have also tested that the SKS metric works well with magnetic fields.
+For the fluid part, we set up a static uniform ideal gas of $\rho_0 = 10^{-2}\,M^{-2}$ all over the domain, assuming an adiabatic equation of state (EOS) with an adiabatic index $\Gamma =4/3$ to calculate the pressure and internal energy.
+We note that the total density is decoupled from {the} spacetime, so the choice of $\rho_0$ is arbitrary.
+For this test, we set the magnetic field to a very low value, but we effectively solve the full system of MHD equations.

-\subsection{Simulation set-up}
+\subsubsection{Simulation set-up}

-For \texttt{Run-BSSN} we evolve Einstein's equation using the BSSN formulation and puncture gauge as explained in Section \ref{sec:numrel}.
-We neglect the energy-momentum tensor of matter assuming that the gas does not affect the spacetime